mdaziz-07/Youtube-Video-Downloader/README.md

 Hit Win + R keys to pop open the Windows Run dialog prompt utility row.

-Type shell:startup and strike Enter to access your personal Windows Startup folder.
+Type **shell:startup** and strike Enter to access your personal Windows Startup folder.

-Copy the youtube_server.vbs script file provided in this repository and paste it directly into this startup folder.
+Copy the **youtube_server.vbs** script file provided in this repository and paste it directly into this startup folder.

-Optional: If your installation directory is not C:\YouTubeDownloader, right-click youtube_server.vbs, select Edit, and update the directory location to match your folder pathway.
+Optional: If your installation directory is not C:\YouTubeDownloader, right-click **youtube_server.vbs**, select Edit, and update the directory location to match your folder pathway.

 **🎯 Phase 5: Verification & Usage Loop**
 Head over to YouTube inside Chrome or Brave and reload the tab entirely via Ctrl + F5.

 Find any video thumbnail on the home screen, or open a video player watch page.

-Hold down the Ctrl key on your keyboard and Right-Click the video asset.
+Hold down the **Ctrl key on your keyboard and Right-Click the video asset.**

 What happens: